papasanimohansrinivas/KNN-implementation/README.md

 # Geofencing_validator

-# currently in python 2.7

-# soon porting to python 3.3
+code is ported to python 3 from python 2